chromaui/chromatic-docs/access.md

 ## Authentication

-Sign in to Chromatic via OAuth, email or SSO.
+Sign in to Chromatic via OAuth, email, or SSO.

 #### OAuth